GoogleCloudPlatform/dotnet-migration-sample/GKE.md

 If you have Docker installed locally on your Windows Server 2019 machine and you want to test the container locally, see the guidance in this section.

-If you do not want to test the container locally, skip this section and use [Cloud Build](#Using-Cloud-Build-to-build-Windows-container-images) for your test.
+If you do not want to test the container locally, skip this section.

 1. In Cloud Shell, build the container: